Seabhac-94/vue_currency_convertor/README.md

 ## Styling

-Styling is simple and clean on purpose, the main point here is functionality.
-Once all functionality has been added, then the styling will be improved.
+Styling is simple and clean on purpose.
+Some work will be done to ensure a clean look.
 ## Project setup
 ```
 npm install